-Stage Task Outcome Where impacts are considered to directly or indirectly affect qualifying features of European sites, identify how these effects will be avoided or reduced ('mitigation').
+Stage Task Outcome Stage 2: Appropriate Assessment (the 'Integrity Test') Information gathering (development plan and data on European sites ).
+Impact prediction.
+Evaluation of development plan impacts in view of conservation objectives of European sites.
+Where impacts are considered to directly or indirectly affect qualifying features of European sites, identify how these effects will be avoided or reduced ('mitigation').
+Appropriate Assessment report describing the plan, European site baseline conditions, the adverse effects of the plan on the European site, how these effects will be avoided through, firstly, avoidance, and secondly, mitigation including the mechanisms and timescale for these mitigation measures.
 If effects remain after all alternatives and mitigation measures have been considered proceed to Stage 3.
 Stage 3: Assessment where no alternatives exist and adverse impacts remain taking into account mitigation Identify and demonstrate 'imperative reasons of overriding public interest' (IROPI).
 Demonstrate no alternatives exist.
 Identify potential compensatory measures.
 This stage should be avoided if at all possible.
 The test of IROPI and the requirements for compensation are extremely onerous.

-- 1.15 In assessing the effects of the Local Plan in accordance with Regulation 105 of the Habitats Regulations (as amended), there are potentially two tests to be applied by the competent authority: a 'Significance Test', followed, if necessary, by an Appropriate Assessment which will inform the 'Integrity Test'.
-The relevant sequence of questions is as follows: - Step 1: Under Reg.
+1.16 In assessing the effects of the Local Plan in accordance with Regulation 105 of the Habitats Regulations (as amended), there are potentially two tests to be applied by the competent authority: a 'Significance Test', followed, if necessary, by an Appropriate Assessment which will inform the 'Integrity Test'.
+The relevant sequence of questions is as follows:

+- Step 1: Under Reg.
 105(1)(b), consider whether the plan is directly connected with or necessary to the management of the sites.
 If not - - Step 2: Under Reg.
 105(1)(a) consider whether the plan is likely to have a significant effect on the site, either alone or in combination with other plans or projects (the 'Significance Test').
 [These two steps are undertaken as part of Stage 1: Screening shown in Table 1.1 above.]
 If Yes - - Step 3: Under Reg.
 105(1), make an Appropriate Assessment of the implications for the site in view of its current conservation objectives (the 'Integrity Test').
 In so doing, it is mandatory under Reg.
 105(2) to consult Natural England, and optional under Reg.
 105(3) to take the opinion of the general public.
-[This step is undertaken during Stage 2: Appropriate Assessment shown in Table 1.1.] - Step 4: In accordance with Reg.105(4), but subject to Reg.107, give effect to the land use plan only after having ascertained that the plan will not adversely affect the integrity of the European site. - 1.16 It is normally anticipated that an emphasis on Stages 1 and 2 of this process will, through a series of iterations, help ensure that potential adverse effects are identified and eliminated through the avoidance of likely significant effects at Stage 1, and through Appropriate Assessment at Stage 2 by the inclusion of mitigation measures designed to avoid, reduce or abate effects.
+[This step is undertaken during Stage 2: Appropriate Assessment shown in Table 1.1.] - Step 4: In accordance with Reg.105(4), but subject to Reg.107, give effect to the land use plan only after having ascertained that the plan will not adversely affect the integrity of the European site.

+1.17 It is normally anticipated that an emphasis on Stages 1 and 2 of this process will, through a series of iterations, help ensure that potential adverse effects are identified and eliminated through the avoidance of likely significant effects at Stage 1, and through Appropriate Assessment at Stage 2 by the inclusion of mitigation measures designed to avoid, reduce or abate effects.
 The need to consider alternatives could imply more onerous changes to a plan document.
 It is generally understood that so-called 'imperative reasons of overriding public interest' (IROPI) are likely to be justified only very occasionally and would involve engagement the Government.

-1.17 The HRA should be undertaken by the 'competent authority' - in this case Bassetlaw District Council, and LUC has been commissioned to do this on its behalf.
+1.18 The HRA should be undertaken by the 'competent authority' - in this case Bassetlaw District Council, and LUC has been commissioned to do this on its behalf.
 The HRA also requires close working with Natural England as the statutory nature conservation body in order to obtain the necessary information and agree the process, outcomes and any mitigation proposals.